daskeyboard/daskeyboard.io/README.md

 The Q forum is an online discussion for technical discussion: https://qforum.daskeyboard.com

-## Sending Signals to your 5Q keyboard
+## Sending Signals to your 5Q keyboard + developer API

 A bit of lingo first: a *signal* is a message that contains color information (and more) to be displayed on a 5Q keyboard.
 All 3rd party platforms communicate with the 5Q clients by sending